Get the Skills to Become an Early Childhood Assistant

 Practicum Placement 2*: Preschool – 245 Hours

-The Early Childcare Assistant program was designed to equip childcare workers with valuable knowledge, skills and experience for employment as Assistants in day care or early learning centres.
+The Early Childcare Assistant program was designed to equip childcare workers with valuable knowledge, skills and experience for employment as Assistants in day care or early learning centers.
 It was designed to give students an overview of the responsibilities of an early childcare assistant and opportunities to perform those responsibilities.
 It presents foundational skills needed for those seeking to move into an Early Childhood Educator program.

 ECA Learning Sequence and Breakdown of Hours:

-- Child, Family and Community (45 Hours)
+• Child, Family and Community (45 Hours)

-- PRACTICUM 2 – Preschool (245 Hours)
+• PRACTICUM 2 – Preschool (200 Hours)

 Key Responsibilities of an Early Childhood Assistant